Jenniline/Learn-Inertia.js-/README.md

 # Learn-Inertia.js-
-A repository to use in learning Inertia.js and how it works in laravel
+This repository is for learning Inertiajs using Laravel Sail